BonzaiThePenguin/WikiSort/Chapter 2: Merging.md

              iteration = iteration / 2
              length = length * 2
              merge = merge - length

-The multiplication has been proven to be correct for more than 17,179,869,184 elements, which should be adequate. <b>This guarantees that the two ranges being merged will always have the same size to within one item, which makes it more efficient and allows for additional optimizations.</b><br/><br/>
+The multiplication has been proven to be correct for more than 17,179,869,184 elements, which should be adequate. <b>This guarantees that the two ranges being merged will always have the same size to within one item, which makes it more efficient and allows for additional optimizations.</b><br/>

+(note: the standard in-place merge sort uses min(end, count) rather than a floating-point multiplication, but this way was found to be faster in practice)<br/><br/>

 ==========================